youbetterdont/pydiablo/README.md

 ```

 ## license
-See the LICENSE file for license details on pydiablo.py.
+See the LICENSE file for license details on source files contained in pydiablo.
 The files in data and data2 are derivative of Diablo 2 game data; the license in the LICENSE file does not apply.